wjan/wjan.github.io/all_collections/_posts/2025-11-10-Configuring-Deprecated-Google-Coral-on-Raspberry-Pi-With-Python-3.9.md

 12.109375% laptop
 ```

-**5 Possible errors**
+**Possible problems**

 One of the common errors is related to Coral USB device not connected properly:
 ```
 ...
 ValueError: Failed to load delegate from libedgetpu.so.1
 ```
-One of the possible solutions might be reconnecting your Coral device while the OS running - it should pick it up automatically and the device should be visible for edgetpu library again.
+Possible solution might be reconnecting your Coral device while the OS running - it should pick it up automatically and the device should be visible for edgetpu library again.

 **Conclusion**